Top End (May 2006) Tim Dolby

 Holmes Jungle

 Grasslands border the fence line on the northern side of Holmes Jungle.
 In this area got on to several Red-backed Button-quail.
 The grassy area is also good for Red-chested Button-quail, Brown and King Quail have been recorded - with Red-backed Button-quail and Brown Quail being seen most frequently.
-Zitting Cisticola was also seen around the wet grassy edges - listen for the zit-zit-zit flight song
+Zitting Cisticola was also seen around the wet grassy edges - listen for the zit-zit-zit flight song.

-(No trip report to Kakadu would be complete without an image
+Tim Dolby birding Kakadu.
+(No trip report to Kakadu would be complete without an image of someone standing in front of an enormous termite mound!) |

 We also walked the Rainforest Walk.
 It winds along Palm Creek through some excellent monsoon forest.
 Here we saw and heard Pacific Baza, Orange-footed Scrubfowl, Rainbow Pitta, Grey Whistler, Spangled Drongo, Northern Fantail, and Red-backed Fairy-wren.
 Also - perhaps surprisingly - there was a small family of Helmeted Guinea-fowl in the company of a single Indian Peafowl.